 The details in an MSA vary based on the situation and the parties involved, however the purpose remains the same – to enforce transparency into responsibilities in the relationship and protect both parties from damage or loss should a dispute arise.

 Businesses who frequently employ independent contractors often have a template of all their standard requirements.
-Some are even leveraging legal automation technology like Plexus Gateway to simplify their MSA contracting process further and have their projects begin sooner.
+Some are even leveraging legal automation technology like Plexus to simplify their MSA contracting process further and have their projects begin sooner.